wongtaylor/TaylorInTech/_posts/2019-09-20-believe-bigger.markdown

 Kevin Hart's "I can't make this up: Life Lessons" talks about his dedication to be a comedian when time after time he could have given up.
 Not only does he emphasize the importance of hard work and determination, but also the importance of believing in yourself.

 ---
-Halfway through my first computer programming class my sophomore year of college, I took a leap of faith and changed my major.
-I knew that I enjoyed problem solving and despite the program being daunting, I had to believe in myself.

-Finding a way to pursue and master that gift in a way that makes a difference in the world